Retro alarm clock with calendar, notebook, and reminder blocks symbolizing IRS tax deadlines and expiration dates.

 August 18, 20252 min read

-If you owe back taxes, one of the biggest questions on your mind is probably: When will this debt finally go away?
+If you owe back taxes, one of the biggest questions on your mind is probably: When will this IRS debt finally go away?
 The IRS doesn’t collect forever, but the timeline isn’t always straightforward.
 The key rule to understand is the 10-Year Statute of Limitations on IRS collections.

 The 10-Year Statute of Limitations